mansiag05/python-scripts/README.md

 # python-scripts
-This Repo is a collection of various important python scripts.
+This Repo is a collection of useful python scripts.